-Mexican authorities confiscated thousand of food items because their packaging mislead consumers on their nutritional values.
+Mexican authorities confiscated thousands of food items because their packaging mislead consumers about their nutritional values.

 Cofepris and Profeco, the Federal Commission for Protection against Health Risks and the Federal Prosecutor for the Consumer, released a joint statement on April 13 announcing having seized more than 10,000 items as a precautionary measure for non-compliance in food labeling.

-After inspections in six supermarkets of Mexico City, 10,075 national and imported food items failed to comply with Mexican legislation on food and non-alcoholic beverage packaging.
+After inspections in six supermarkets in Mexico City, 10,075 national and imported food items failed to comply with Mexican legislation on food and non-alcoholic beverage packaging.

-The agencies recalled labels need to be clearly visible for not deceiving consumers about nutritional properties of the products.
+The agencies recalled labels need to be clearly visible so that they do not deceive consumers about the nutritional properties of the products.

 A staggering obesity rate and unhealthy diets in Mexico